Find us at Gist Hall, M-F 9am to 4pm

 I am the Job Development Coordinator for the HSU Academic and Career Advising Center.
 I work closely with the local business community, chamber of commerce’s and national recruiters to bring career related opportunities to HSU students.
 I am a Humboldt State University alumni with a degree in Biology and Zoology.
 In my free time I love to travel (especially to Disneyland!), watch my daughter swim and compete with our local swim team and attend community events.

 I am proud to be the academic advisor for students majoring in the Biological Sciences.
 I studied biology at Sarah Lawrence College, pursuing my passionate interest in ornithology through independent projects in all my classes, and by taking a year off of school to gain experience in the field through internships.
 I graduated in 2002, and then spent a year working for the Redwood Sciences Lab in Arcata, doing mist-netting and bird banding around northern California.
 I earned my biology teaching credential in 2006, and then taught Integrated Science for three years at a local high school.
 I completed a Master’s Degree in Education in 2011 at Humboldt State, focusing my research on the experience of being bullied in childhood, and how that influences adults’ approach to confronting bullying behavior in children.
 I then worked for four years in the School of Education, coordinating the Secondary Education Credential Program.
 I love working with students as they make progress toward their academic and career goals.
-When I’m not working, I enjoy goofing around with my young son, Ira, playing steel drum in the Pan Dulce Steel Orchestra, birdwatching, and going for walks with my son, my husband, and our dog, June.
+When I’m not working, I enjoy goofing around with my young son, Ira, playing steel drum in the Pan Dulce Steel Orchestra, birdwatching, and going for walks with my dog, June.

 As an academic advisor, I find deep fulfillment, daily challenges, and continued learning when working with students on academic probation and reinstatement.
 I love helping them align for success, complete their degrees, and gain the resources they need to pursue their dreams.
 I first moved to California to attend college as an out-of-state student, a transplant from my family’s rural dairy farm in North Idaho.
 It was a massive culture shock at first, but I found my place through a number of fun campus jobs such as coaching gymnastics, guiding wilderness trips, and working as a naturalist for the campus Arboretum.
 Since graduating from UC Davis with an interdisciplinary arts and ecology degree in 2002, I’ve carved out a unique education career working with college students in residential learning communities, internships, leadership programs, and student advising.
 I focused my master’s research on undergraduate leadership identity development and earned my M.A. in Education in 2009 from UC Davis.
 I love connecting diverse students with incredible opportunities as I learn their stories, and help them envision and pursue the next stage of their lives.
 In my spare time, I love to backpack, garden, cook, read, do yoga, and play with my two young children.